Is This Blue-Chip Stock With 5% Dividend Yield Potentially Undervalued?

 - Quality properties located in strategic locations

-However, they also need to recognise the short-term risks involved in Hong Kong given the current situation.
+However, investors also need to recognise the short-term risks involved in Hong Kong given the current situation.

-Hongkong Land is a property investment, management and development outfit with assets in countries such as Hong Kong, Singapore, and China.
+Hongkong Land is a property investment, management and development outfit with assets in places such as Hong Kong, Singapore, and China.

 The company has two business segments, namely: